 The hi-hat cymbals are a pair of cymbals that close against each other using a foot operated pedal.
 Hi-hat cymbals are typically 14″ in diameter but are available in a range of other sizes.

-The hi-hats are probably the most dynamic of all drums due to the wide range of sounds that can be produced on the instrument.
+The hi-hats are probably the most dynamic element of the drum kit due to the wide range of sounds that can be produced.
 Distinct tonal options are:

 - Holding the cymbals ‘closed’ with the foot while hitting the top cymbal with the sticks (probably the most common way of playing a hi-hat)